ContextVM/ts-sdk/docs/ctxvm-nostr-hldd-architecture.md

     - The `NostrMCPProxy` receives the MCP message.
     - It converts this MCP message into a Nostr event (`kind: 25910`), embedding the MCP message content and relevant Nostr tags (e.g., `p` tag targeting the `NostrMCPGateway`'s public key, `s` tag for the gateway's identifier).
     - It signs the Nostr event using its internal `NostrSigner`.
-    - It publishes this signed Nostr event to the `Nostr Relay` via its internal `NostrTransport`.
+    - It publishes this signed Nostr event to the `Nostr Relay` via its internal `NostrClientTransport`.

 3.  **Nostr Relay forwards event**: The `Nostr Relay` receives the event and, based on its subscription filters, forwards it to the `NostrMCPGateway`.